Skip to contents

 3. Use multi-column mode: If you have separate genus/species/family columns, combine them for better matching

-4. Filter by taxonomic level: Use the level filter in Review tab to find genus or family matches
+4. Filter by taxonomic level: Use the level filter in the Review tab to find genus or family matches

 5. Review match scores: Don’t blindly accept low-similarity matches (<0.6)